wso2/cellery/README.md

 - For in-depth information about how to use Cellery, visit [https://wso2-cellery.github.io/](https://wso2-cellery.github.io/).
 - To ask questions and get assistance from our community, use [Slack](https://join.slack.com/t/wso2-cellery/shared_invite/enQtNzkwMzI4NjE2MDA1LThkZTI2ZjQ2OWEzNmIwZWQ5ZDg3MGFmNWZiYmY3MWVmZTRiMjdjZDZlMmUyNmY4YmNmYjQ0MDRlZDEzNDg3N2U) or [cellery-dev mailing list](mailto:wso2-cellery-dev@googlegroups.com).
 - To learn how to participate in our overall community, visit [our community page](docs/community.md).
+- To understand the usecases and integrations of Cellery, visit [our blogs](https://medium.com/wso2-cellery).
-- To explore already existing Cellery images, visit [cellery hub](https://hub.cellery.io/)
+- To explore already existing Cellery images, visit [cellery hub](https://hub.cellery.io/).

 In this README: